dinkzilla/mdl-ext/src/color-themes/readme.md

 $mdlext-light-color-accent-contrast:  #FFFFFF;
 ```

-Recompile your SASS project and try out your new theme.
+Save the modified variables to your own SASS project, recompile and try out your new theme.

 There are a few more SASS variables you can modify - and they should be relativeley self explanatory.
 By default these
 values are set in accordance with the guidance given in the